Skip to main content

 • Photosensitivity

-Your Curology provider may prescribe doxycycline to help speed healing and calm inflammation due to acne, in addition to treating rosacea.
+Your Curology dermatology provider may prescribe doxycycline to help speed healing and calm inflammation due to acne, in addition to treating rosacea.
 It should not be used by patients who are allergic to the antibiotic, are pregnant or nursing, or under the age of 12.

 3. Prednisone